DOME-Marketplace/integration-guide/README.md

 ##### Configure custom secrets

+While secrets can be configured via plain helm/k8s entities, another more secure approach is to use [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets).
 To configure custom secrets you have to follow the next steps:

 1. **Create a Plain Secret Manifest File:**
 - Create a plain secret manifest file named ```<secret name>-plain-secret.yaml```.